 We found 5 family medicine practitioners who accept Blue Cross and Blue Shield of Florida BlueSelect Everyday Health Premier near Palatka, FL.

-Dr. Maria Perez-Garcia sees patients in Jacksonville, FL, Tampa, FL, and Palatka, FL.
-Her medical specialty is family medicine.
-She honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Maria Perez-Garcia's specialty is family medicine.
+She is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
 Dr. Perez-Garcia is affiliated with Memorial Hospital of Tampa.